WestConnex Stage 2 New M5 - Beverley Hills to St Peters

 In 2017, Sydney Motorway Corporation (SMC) established the Air Quality Community Consultative Committee (AQCCC) for the New M5 (Stage 2) project.
 The AQCCC is made up on representatives from the proponent, tunnel operator, councils and community members.
 For further information on the New M5 AQCCC including terms of reference and minutes of meetings, refer to SMC's website.

 Every effort is made to keep this list up to date.
-However, you may like to check the WestConnex website.
+However, you may like to check the WestConnex New M5 website.

-You can find up to date notifications of works associated with Stage 2 at the WestConnex website.
+You can find up to date notifications of works associated with Stage 2 at the WestConnex updates for New M5 website.

 Council staff met with Roads & Maritime Services regarding King Street Gateway Project (WestConnex New M5).
 To view the minutes click on the link below;